benearnthof/MLPapers/Measure Theoretic Probability.md

 But $\liminf _n f_n=0$, because $\liminf _n f_n$ is the infimum over all subsequential limits of $f_n$.
 This directly leads us to
 $$
 0=\int_{[0,2]} \liminf _{n \rightarrow \infty} f_n<\liminf _{n \rightarrow \infty} \int_{[0,2]} f_n=1,
+$$
-$$ proving that a strict inequality in Fatou's lemma is possible.
+proving that a strict inequality in Fatou's lemma is possible.
 Can we extend this notion of integral to (almost) arbitrary measurable functions?

-### Definition 4.17: Positive & Negative Parts of Functions
+### Definition 4.16: Positive and Negative Parts of Functions

 Let $f \in \Sigma$.
 For (extended) real numbers $x$ we define $x^{+}=\max \{x, 0\}$ and $x^{+}=\max \{x, 0\}$.
 For $f: S \rightarrow[-\infty, \infty]$, we define the functions $f^{+}$ and $f^{-}$ by $f^{+}(s)=f(s)^{+}$and $f^{-}(s)=f(s)^{-}$.
 This allows us to decompose any nonnegative measurable function into two parts like so: